Healthy Hair Tips

 About this collaborator

-Cosmetic chemist who's always busy in the lab with developing new premium hair products for Keune.
-Passionate about explaining the science behind healthy-looking hair and technologies behind products.
+Cosmetic chemist Ewa is always busy in the lab with developing new premium hair products for Keune.
+She's passionate about explaining the science behind healthy-looking hair and technologies behind products.